aaronsaray/aaronsaray.com/_posts/2008-09-25-css-incompatibility-finder.markdown

 }
 ```

-Ok – thats the class and an example how to use it.
-I would be lying if I didn’t say the actual attribute searching is horrible! hahaha.
+Ok – that's the class and an example how to use it.
+I would be lying if I didn't say the actual attribute searching is horrible! hahaha.
 But it could be expanded.

-Off the top of my head, here are some todos:
+Off the top of my head, here are some todo's:

     @todo support selector differences
     @todo support attribute/value combo inequalities